The best laid plans go to waste.

 Landscape photography requires a lot of forward planning and preparation as well as time and financial commitment.
 The objective of this planning is that the photographer should be in the right place with the right conditions for the scene.
 Are the angles of light correct?
 Is the wind affecting the subject?
 Is the tide at the right height?
 Is the sky interesting enough?

 When all these things don’t fall into place, we are faced with obstacles.
 You may decide to wait it out or turn around and go home.
 Or is there another choice?
 This post is all about being able to recognise some of the advantages which might be available to the photographer if the intended shot isn’t on.

 Over cast grey sky – this is a great opportunity to use nature’s light tent.
 Studio photographers go to great trouble to recreate this environment.
 The perfect diffusion of light means that objects have no shadows so colours can appear more vibrant.
 If the sky is grey and devoid of detail, just pay little of no attention to what is up there because the gold is on the ground.

-Sometimes, especially when we are traveling, we don’t have the luxury of choosing the time we are at a scene.
+Sometimes, especially when we are travelling, we don’t have the luxury of choosing the time we are at a scene.
 If the light is too harsh, you might want to try some close-up landscape shots.
 Careful composition of a slice of the landscape can work in any light.
 That is not to say that you don’t have to be careful of the light, but the quality of the light is less important if the landscape has limited depth and no sky.